PhysiCell-Tools/python-loader/README.md

 + **Branch version 1** is the original PhysiCell-Tools/python-loader code.
 + **Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
 + **Branch version 3** might break with old habits, although tries to be as much downward compatible as possible.
-  The aim of the v3 branch is to get a very lean and agile python3 physicell output interface, for the ones coming from the python world.
+  The aim of the v3 branch is to get a very lean and agile python3 physicell output interface for the ones coming from the python3 world.

 ## Header:

 + Language: python [>= 3.9](https://devguide.python.org/versions/)
-+ Library dependencies: aicsimageio, anndata, matplotlib, numpy, pandas, scipy, (requests), vtk
++ Library dependencies: aicsimageio, anndata, matplotlib, numpy, pandas, (requests), scipy, vtk
 + Date of origin original PhysiCell-Tools python-loader: 2019-09-02
 + Date of origin pcdl fork: 2022-08-30
 + Doi: https://doi.org/10.5281/ZENODO.8176399